Attorney William Babich literally wrote the book on Trucking Accidents. Read it here…

-For a list of things that you should do after a trucking accident to assist in the investigation and support of your claim, see “What to do after an auto accident” section on this website.
+For a list of things that you should do after a semi accident to assist in the investigation and support of your claim, see the “What to do after an auto accident” section on this website.

 Commercial truck drivers are specially trained and must follow certain state and federal regulations that the average private vehicle driver does not.
-These regulations are designed to protect both the truck driver and other drivers on the road.
-Therefore, a truck driver who fails to follow any of these regulations may be increasing the likelihood of a serious accident.
+These regulations are designed to protect both the semi driver and other drivers on the road.
+Therefore, a truck driver who fails to follow any of these regulations may be increasing the likelihood of a serious injury event.

-The truck accident attorneys at The Law Firm of William Babich, LLC, in Colorado understand what to look for and who to talk to in order to investigate and prepare your truck accident claim.
-We understand the traffic laws that apply to commercial vehicles and the requirements that truck drivers must follow.
-We believe it is our responsibility to help protect you and your family from trucking accidents caused by the negligence of truck drivers and commercial trucking companies that refuse to follow these standards.
+The truck collision attorneys at The Law Firm of William Babich, LLC, in Colorado understand what to look for and who to talk to in order to investigate and prepare your truck crash claim.
+We understand the traffic laws that apply to commercial vehicles and the requirements that semi drivers must follow.
+We believe it is our responsibility to help victims pursue trucking and hauling companies that do not uphold lawful standards.

-A trucking accident can change your life or a loved one’s life.
+A tractor-trailer accident can change your life or a loved one’s life.
 For example, if you are seriously injured, you may have to take time off from work, and you may have unpaid medical and/or hospital bills.
-After being injured in a semi-truck or other trucking accident, the first question many people want answered is “who will pay for my medical expenses?”
+After being injured in a semi-truck or other trucking-related accident, the first question many people want answered is “who will pay for my medical expenses?”

 Keep in mind that because a personal injury claim can take months, or even years, to resolve, you cannot rely on anticipated settlement proceeds or a jury award to pay for your immediate health care needs.
 If you have no health insurance available to help cover your medical expenses, the attorneys at The Law Firm of William Babich, LLC, will work with health care professionals in your area to get you the medical care you need.
 Often, a health care provider will agree to treat you if we agree to pay them back after you receive a settlement or award.
 The attorneys at The Law Firm of William Babich, LLC, can help get you the medical care and attention you need while your claim is being investigated, evaluated, and negotiated.